Shopify is among the most popular tools for building your ecommerce website, and with good reason.

 The good thing, regardless of the theme you choose – whether you opt for a free or paid choice from Shopify or a private-label option, you can be sure the themes load quickly and look amazing on mobile devices.
 Shopify ranks first in terms of the mobile user experience and has the highest possible score for visual design.

 While Woocommerce and Weebly are tied with Shopify for mobile user experience, Woocommerce scores lower on visual design.
-If mobile ease of use is important to you, you’ll want to avoid Magento and Squarespace, because they come in dead last.
+If mobile ease of use is important to you, you’ll want to avoid Adobe Commerce and Squarespace, because they come in dead last.

 Visual appeal is a crucial part of online sales because users make judgments about your brand and products based on what they see.

 But, if you struggle to build something that looks good and is for you and your customers to use, is the platform really worth it?